ServerPress/local-admin-color-bar/README.md

 Copy folder into c:\xampplite\ds-plugins on PC

-Go to DesktopServer and Select the first option
+Go to DesktopServer and Select the first option "Stop or restart the weband dataabse services.

 Check the box next to Local Admin Bar Color, under Enable Developer Plugins